Following up on our Domicile Report, here is a quick update on the most popular domiciles around the world.

 - Fund managers are required to register with the CIMA and face ongoing operations obligations which adds administrative costs for the fund

 - Yearly audits of the fund’s financial statement

 - Increased KYC & AML regulations

 Conclusion: The Caymans, since being blacklisted by Europe and subsequently removed from the blacklist, have lost their appeal to some LPs.
-Also, the increased costs and onerous compliance procedures make it unviable for funds smaller than $15 MM.
+Also, the increased costs and onerous compliance procedures make it unviable for funds smaller than $15m.

 Notable developments in Asia are coming from Hong Kong which is developing new and streamlining existing regulations.
 In Singapore, the Monetary Authority of Singapore is also working to streamline the VCFM licensing processes.

-After the creation of the Limited Partnership Fund in 2020, Hong Kong is now working to capture formation opportunities after streamlining some new regulations.
+After the creation of the Limited Partnership Fund in 2020, Hong Kong is now working to capture formation opportunities after putting into effect new regulations.
 Fund managers looking to domicile in Hong Kong should note the costs and time associated with the application process.